Cathay Pacific posts record loss, warns of long recovery | Malay Mail

 The company’s losses were higher than estimates compiled by Bloomberg News.

-Cathay racked up an attributable loss of HK$21.6 billion for 2020, going deeper into the red as the year wore on.
+Cathay racked up an attributable loss of HK$21.6 billion (RM11.5 billion) for 2020, going deeper into the red as the year wore on.

 Its second half losses clocked in at HK$11.8 billion, up from HK$9.9 billion in the first six months of the year when the pandemic first emerged.